Home Economics, Agriculture (Farm), Design & Technology, Digital Technology and Photography.

 Annual events farm students participate in include the Harvey Beef Gate 2 Plate Schools Challenge, Dog verses Drone, Wagin Woolorama, Perth Royal Show & Albany Agricultural Show.
 Students also have the privilege of other farm visits within the Plantagenet shire that demonstrate best practice in their specific operations.

 Staff members: Jay Rowles (Farm Manager), Trevlyn Smith, Linda Drage, John Wright, Graeme Henderson and Butch (Farm dog).

 Design and Technology

-For students in Years 7 to 10 Design and Technology Department offers courses relating to wood, metal, plastics and more generalised courses involving mechanical workshop, welding and aspect of Building and Construction.
+For students in Years 7 to 10 the Design and Technology Department offers courses relating to wood, metal, plastics and more generalised courses involving mechanical workshop, welding and aspects of Building and Construction.

 In Years 11 and 12 there are several pathways that can be achieved by the students through Curriculum Council Courses of Study and VET competencies.
 Materials Design and Technology Wood (MDT) is a feature of this school.

 In MDT is a design and skills based course with the challenge to create a personal item of furniture with a degree of difficulty incorporating drawers or doors, together with some written assignments associated with their projects and to aid in the planning or evaluation of their desired product.